 Cocaine (Coke) is a stimulant that interferes with neurochemicals in the brain.
 It specifically blocks dopamine, serotonin and norepinephrine from being reabsorbed.
 The build-up of these neurochemicals in the nervous system causes the addict to experience the desired "high."
 In the U.S., about 14 percent of all adults have tried cocaine (roughly 37 million Americans have tried cocaine).
 The biggest number of cocaine users is men, ages 18 to 25.

 Cocaine can be snorted, smoked or injected by the user.
 A person can easily become addicted to the illicit drug because they use it with increasing frequency in order to maintain the desired high.

-Compared to other drugs, the high experienced from cocaine lasts only a short time, about 5-30 minutes, with some effects lingering for up to two hours.
+Compared to other drugs, the "high" experienced from cocaine lasts only a short time, about 5 to 30 minutes, with some effects lingering for up to two hours.

 How to Quit Cocaine

 Cocaine is the second most popular illicit drug, next to marijuana.
 It is a highly addictive drug, second only to methamphetamine in its addictive properties.
 It causes dramatic euphoria when it stimulates the pleasure centers in the brain, which quickly motivates the addict to repeated cocaine use and abuse.

 With cocaine tolerance, which means needing more and more of the drug to achieve the same high, it becomes a very addictive drug relatively quickly.

 Here are some steps to follow to help you quit cocaine:

 - The first step to quitting cocaine is for the user to actually admit that you have a problem with addiction.